MarisaKirisame/DefComBlog/Calculator.md

     return env -> left.again(loc).apply(env) + right.again(loc).apply(env);

-is not what we want: everytime the inside function is executed, we are calling again() again, but we only want to call again() once.
+is not what we want: every time the inside function is executed, we are calling again() again, but we only want to call again() once.

     // In Var
     Function<int[], Integer> again(Map<String, Integer> loc) {